-Hank was a little over two years old when my worries about his development really started increasing.
+My son was a little over two years old when my worries about his development really started increasing.
 Not only did he have an obvious speech delay, but a regression in his speech that began around 18 months.
 It became a huge challenge to get him to make eye contact.
 He would repeat high pitched soprano tones or the same word like “BEE” over and over.
 To the point it became hard to be in the same room at times.
 Often these sounds happen when he feels the need to chew on something, like his plastic sippy cups.
 No matter how many times he was told no, he was going to climb the highest piece of furniture.
 Hank’s inability to express himself began to really frustrate him, understandably.

 To top it off, my best friend has a son Hank’s same age and he was talking up a storm at a very young age.
 He is an incredibly intelligent, sweet, and funny kid that I love to pieces.
 But it was just so hard not to compare his milestones to my son’s and wonder what I was doing wrong as a parent.

 So many caring people tried to make me feel better by telling me not to worry, (sure, easy) and that Hank would be talking in no time.
 Even at Hank’s two year check up, his pediatrician said that although he Hank showed up on the lower end of the MCHAT test, he did not show visible signs of autism and that Hank was doing great.
-Another six months rolled by, and Hank still wasn’t talking or showing any interest in being social with hardly anyone.
+Another six months rolled by, and my son still wasn’t talking or showing any interest in being social with hardly anyone.
 We as parents, often had to work to get his attention or him to even make eye contact when trying to kiss him goodnight.
 His frustration from being unable to tell us what he wanted was frequent.
 He could not handle being around company more than a couple minutes before he became overwhelmed and hid behind the couch to lay down on his stomach and decompress.

 I made another appointment with the pediatrician to ask about speech therapy options.
-When I told the nurse about Hank becoming frustrated from not being able to express himself, she had the audacity to say, “OK!
+When I told the nurse about my son becoming frustrated from not being able to express himself, she had the audacity to say, “OK!
 Well, the doctor will be in soon to figure out what’s going on so you don’t have a little Norman Bates on your hands”!
-I was so stunned by the stupid remark that I didn’t say anything about the comment at the time of the appointment.
+I was so stunned by the ignorant and hurtful remark, that I didn’t say anything about the comment at the time of the appointment.
 The pediatrician referred us to an early education program which is provided through our county.
 It wasn’t until we started meeting with Hank’s speech therapist that I mentioned the Norman Bates comment the nurse had made and the speech therapist’s jaw dropped to the floor.
 She urged me to say something because it was not only the worst comment she had ever heard made by a professional, but she became concerned that this nurse would make the same extremely ignorant comment to other parents.